jefftrojan/nl-shell/.github/ISSUE_TEMPLATE/provider_request.md

 - [ ] Provider has a public API
 - [ ] Provider offers text generation capabilities
 - [ ] I can help with implementation or testing
 - [ ] Provider is actively maintained
+- [ ] Provider has good documentation
+- [ ] Provider offers reasonable pricing